Disclosure (1994 film): Production

 Michael Crichton sold the movie rights for $1 million before the novel was published.
 Miloš Forman was originally attached to direct but left due to creative differences with Crichton.
 Barry Levinson and Alan J. Pakula were in contention to take the helm and Levinson was hired.

-Annette Bening was originally set to play Meredith until she became pregnant and soon dropped out.
+Annette Bening was originally set to play Meredith Johnson until she became pregnant and soon dropped out.
 Geena Davis and Michelle Pfeiffer were then considered before Levinson decided to cast Demi Moore.
 Crichton wrote the character Mark Lewyn for the film specifically with Dennis Miller in mind.
 The character from the book was somewhat modified for the screenplay to fit Miller's personality.

-The visual effects and animation for the film, including in particular the virtual reality corridor sequence were all created and designed by the visual effects technicians at Industrial Light & Magic.
+The visual effects and animation for the film, including in particular the virtual reality corridor sequence, were all created and designed by the visual effects technicians at Industrial Light & Magic.

 Filming locations

 The movie was filmed in and around Seattle, Washington.
 The fictional corporation DigiCom is located in Pioneer Square, on a set which was constructed for the film.
 Production designer Neil Spisak said, "DigiCom needed to have a hard edge to it, with lots of glass and a modern look juxtaposed against the old red brick which is indigenous to the Pioneer Square area of Seattle.
 Barry liked the idea of using glass so that wherever you looked you'd see workers in their offices or stopping to chat.
 This seemed to fit the ominous sense that Barry was looking for, a sort of Rear Window effect, where you're looking across at people in their private spaces."

 Also shown are the Washington State Ferries and Capt.
-Johnston Blakely Elementary School on Bainbridge Island, where Douglas's character's family lives.
-Other locations include Washington Park Arboretum, Volunteer Park, the Fairmont Olympic Hotel on University St., Pike Place Market and Smith Tower (Alvarez's law office).
+Johnston Blakely Elementary School on Bainbridge Island, where Michael Douglas' character Tom Sanders' family lives.
+Other locations include Washington Park Arboretum, Volunteer Park, the Fairmont Olympic Hotel on University St., Pike Place Market and Smith Tower, which stood in for Catherine Alvarez (Roma Maffia)'s law office.
 The director of photography was British cinematographer Tony Pierce-Roberts.

 Marketing

 The film's marketing touted it as the first Hollywood movie with major stars to address the topic of sexual harassment.

-The press kit for the film was the first multimedia press kit issued by Warner Bros. with them producing it on floppy disk.
+The press kit for the film was the first multimedia press kit issued by Warner Bros., with them producing it on floppy disk.